 Before the modern period, a lot of Japanese houses had Japanese style hearth called "irori" (囲炉裏).
 This hearth was used as a cooking tool, light source or heating source in the winter.

 You can see the Japanese "irori" in the middle of the room in this picture.

 The oldest record of a hot pot dish goes all the way back to 17th century, but it's believed that cooking pot dishes using the hearth was common before that.
 Hot pot dishes not using a hearth started in the late 18th century.

 Then hot pot became popular among normal families in 19th century because of gas stoves and electric hobs.

 Popular Nabe dishes in Japan

-There are so many popular hot pot dishes that I can’t name all in Japan right now, but these are the very common ones:
+There are so many popular hot pot dishes in Japan that I can't possibly name them all, but these are the very common ones:

 There are also "new wave" dishes where they use unusual sauces and ingredients such as: